HiiImTrung/DS-Disaster-Response/README.md

 Data was sourced from [Kaggle's Seattle Airbnb dataset](https://www.kaggle.com/datasets/airbnb/seattle).

 ### Questions Answered
-1. What factors affect Airbnb pricing?
+1. What features most significantly influence Airbnb prices in Seattle?
-2. Can we predict review sentiment from property descriptions?
+2. How does seasonality affect Airbnb pricing and occupancy rates?
-3. How does seasonality affect pricing?
+3. What distinguishes positive from negative reviews?

 ### Results
 - Key insights on pricing, review sentiment, and seasonality trends.